 Most schools will provide children with a kit list for their trip – a list that will vary according to the time of year and the activities the school has chosen to partake in.
 All bed linen is provided, but guests are requested to provide their own towels and toiletries.
 The house is carpeted so we request that indoor shoes (plimsolls or similar) are worn.
 We recommend that all school parties are well prepared for working outside – the Centre does not provide wet weather clothing.

 The house is equipped with a very sensitive fire detection system and we must therefore request that NO AEROSOLS be brought onto the premises as these gasses could trigger the alarm.
 Adult guests are asked to adhere to our no smoking policy.
 We recommend that children do not bring mobile phones, electronic games or CD players etc. and that they do not chew gum.

 Burwell House is covered by the centrally provided LA insurance which does include public liability.
 However, it does not include Personal Accident cover or loss of personal effects or money.
 Group leaders are strongly advised to seek advice on taking out an additional School Journey insurance cover.

 Residential groups are provided with two cooked meals a day plus breakfast.
 Packed lunches are sometimes chosen, depending on the activities the groups are doing.
 Our home-cooked food has an excellent reputation and we do our utmost to ensure that no one goes hungry and everyone has a balanced diet whilst they are resident with us.
 Each school group will normally ask parents any special dietary requirements in the months before the visit.
 We can cater for special diets as long as we know about them beforehand!

 In the months before each visit, our education staff will meet with school staff to plan a programme suitable for the age group, time of year and curriculum.
-For information about the activities we offer, please click the Activities tab on the left hand side of this page.
+For information about the activities we offer, please click the Activities tab on the right hand side of this page.